apache/beam/.github/gh-actions-self-hosted-runners/self-hosted-windows/README.md

     limitations under the License.
 -->

+# GitHub Actions - Self-hosted Windows Runners

 This folder contains the required resources to deploy the GitHub Actions self-hosted runners for the workflows running in Windows OS.

 #### How to build a new instance template for the instance group?